The Cornish Mari-timeline

-“The festival was established in 2006 and will be running for its 10th year in 2015.
-It's a chance to embrace the places, people, history, culture, sport and industry that are connected by this very Cornish river.
+“The festival was established in 2006 and ran for its 10th year in 2015.
+It’s a chance to embrace the places, people, history, culture, sport and industry that are connected by this very Cornish river.

 “With its diverse mix of events taking place at dozens of locations around the Fal River, the festival offers something for everyone and is the perfect opportunity to engage with life on the river and discover some of its fascinating history.